 Which Clinics and Healthcare Businesses Must Comply?

-• GP and medical clinics — Most established GP clinics in urban areas exceed the RM500K threshold and were captured in the July 2025 phase.
+- GP and medical clinics — Most established GP clinics in urban areas exceed RM1 million in annual turnover and must comply from 1 January 2026.

-• Dental clinics — Dental practices with multiple chairs and specialists typically fall above RM500K.
-Smaller solo dentists may have until January or July 2026.
+- Dental clinics — Dental practices with multiple chairs and specialists typically fall above RM1 million.
+Smaller solo dentists below the threshold are exempt for now.

-• Aesthetic clinics and beauty salons — High-value treatments and product sales mean most aesthetic centres crossed RM500K well before July 2025.
+- Aesthetic clinics and beauty salons — High-value treatments and product sales mean most aesthetic centres cross RM1 million comfortably.
+Note that single treatments above RM10,000 require individual e-invoices.

-• Veterinary clinics — Vet clinics with boarding, grooming, and emergency services often exceed thresholds earlier than expected.
+- Veterinary clinics — Vet clinics with boarding, grooming, and emergency services often exceed the threshold earlier than expected.

-• Wellness centres — Spa and wellness centres with membership programmes and product retail frequently exceed RM500K.
+- Wellness centres — Spa and wellness centres with membership programmes and product retail frequently exceed RM1 million.

 What Happens If Your Clinic Does Not Comply?